 In its broadest sense, innovation management refers to the management and control of all activities involved in producing innovations.
 Tidd and Bessant (2021) define innovation management as the complete “process of turning ideas into reality and capturing value for them” (p.22).
-This includes all phases of the process: 1) searching for opportunities for innovation, 2) selecting the innovation 3) implementation, and 4) capturing value and benefits through the marked diffusion of the innovation (Tidd & Besant, 2021, p.22)
+This includes all phases of the process: 1) searching for opportunities for innovation, 2) selecting the innovation, 3) implementation, and 4) capturing value and benefits through the market diffusion of the innovation (Tidd & Besant, 2021, p.22).

 Objectives of Innovation Management

 The primary objective of innovation (management) is to secure and expand a company’s competitiveness and growth.
-Research shows that innovation typically results in monetary returns, such as higher stock prices (Kumar & Li, 2016) which fuels further growth.
+Research shows that innovation typically results in monetary returns, such as higher stock prices (Kumar & Li, 2016), which fuel further growth.

-Should a company not regularly update or refresh its offerings, including services, products, business models, and methods of creating value, it risks falling behind its competitors who may be more dynamic and innovative in these areas (Bessant & Tidd, 2015, p.4)
+Should a company not regularly update or refresh its offerings, including services, products, business models, and methods of creating value, it risks falling behind its competitors who may be more dynamic and innovative in these areas (Bessant & Tidd, 2015, p.4).

 However, companies often face a so-called innovation policy dilemma.
-On the one hand, there are big economic chances by updating the companies’ products and offerings.
-On the other hand, the risk of changing the companies offers are high.
+On the one hand, there may be big economic opportunities from updating the company’s products and offerings.
+On the other hand, the risk of changing the company’s offers is high.

 Therefore, a systematic management of innovation activity is essential to guarantee economic success and control the risks.
-The British business magnate and co-founder of the Virgin Group Richard Branson summarizes: “There is no substitute for innovation.
-Original, revolutionary ideas will always rise to the top.”
-(Branson, 2024)
+The British business magnate and co-founder of the Virgin Group, Richard Branson, summarizes thus: “There is no substitute for innovation.
+Original, revolutionary ideas will always rise to the top” (Branson, 2024).

-Connection with digital business models
+Connection with Digital Business Models

 Innovators, particularly in the digital sphere, face a significant challenge if they lack a robust business model.
-This model, which broadly defines how the enterprise creates and delivers value to customers, and then converts payments received to profits (Teece, 2010), is essential not only for delivering their innovations effectively but also for ensuring that they can profit from them.
-This is especially critical for Internet companies where monetizing their services can be difficult.
-Often, customers expect basic digital services to be available at no cost.
-This expectation complicates the creation of viable revenue streams.
-For example, many online platforms struggle to balance offering free services, like social media or news, while still generating income through other means such as advertising, premium memberships, or data monetization (Teece, 2010).
+This model, which broadly defines how the enterprise creates and delivers value to customers and then converts payments received to profits (Teece, 2010), is essential not only for delivering its innovations effectively but also for ensuring that it can profit from them.
+This is especially critical for internet companies, where monetizing their services can be difficult.
+Often, customers expect basic digital services to be available at no cost, and this expectation complicates the creation of viable revenue streams.
+For example, many online platforms struggle to balance offering free services, like social media or news, with generating income through other means, such as advertising, premium memberships, or data monetization (Teece, 2010).

-So, let’s have a look at the characteristics and types of business models as well as their relation to innovation in the following chapter.
+So, let’s have a look at the characteristics and types of business models as well as their relation to innovation in the following unit.

-Self-Check-Questions
+Self-Check Questions

 Please explain the difference between invention and innovation.